2025–26 West Bromwich Albion F.C. season: August

+September

 West Bromwich Albion celebrated 125 years at the Hawthorns on the 13 September at home to Derby County, but the visitors spoiled the party with a late Andi Weimann strike.
 A long trip up to Teesside awaited the Baggies on the following Friday, against a Middlesbrough side top of the Championship table.
 Boro took lead through defender David Strelec, before Kaly Sène doubled the lead on the hour mark.
 Aune Heggebø pulled one back late on, but it wasn't enough as Middlesbrough took all three points.
 Next up for Albion was Leicester City under the Friday night lights at the Hawthorns.
 Samuel Iling-Junior made his full debut, and ten minutes in scored a wonderful solo goal.
 Albion had multiple chances to kill the game off, but didn't take them and were made to pay when Nat Phillips put the ball in his own net in stoppage time.